 A positive customer experience means strong customer retention, a better brand reputation, and a reduced likelihood that a customer will leave you for the competition.
-In an interview with CMS Wire, the CEO of John Hancock Insurance said that many customers see the whole process “cumbersome, invasive and long.”
+In an interview with CMSWire, the CEO of John Hancock Insurance said many customers see the whole process as “cumbersome, invasive and long.”
 A key solution is reaching out to customers in a way that balances automation and human interaction.

 For example, the right analytics platform can help your agents engage policyholders at a deeper level.
-It can combine the customer story and their preferences from across customer channels to provide them more personalized interactions that make them feel valued.
+It can combine the customer story and their preferences from across customer channels to provide more personalized interactions that make customers feel valued.

 Stop fraud before it happens.

 You want to provide all of your customers with the most economical coverage, but unnecessary costs inflate your overall expenses.
 Enterprise analytics platforms enable claims analysis to evaluate petabytes of data to detect trends that indicate fraud, waste, and abuse.